 6.3.2 -- Guidelines on the Use of the IEEE Logo and "IEEE"

 When used with a logo of an organizational unit within IEEE, the IEEE logo should be at least the same size as the other logo, preferably larger or in a more prominent position.
-In publications produced in cooperation with groups outside the IEEE all logos should be the same size.
-(It may be acceptable to use logos in different sizes to reflect unequal participation.)
+In publications produced in cooperation with groups outside IEEE, all logos should be the same size (it may be acceptable to use logos in different sizes to reflect unequal participation).

 In every use, the integrity of the logo must be preserved.
 For example: